We are always grateful to accept donations, whether it is goods or money.

 How can I register to rehome?

-The best way to register to rehome is to fill in one of our interested parties form, either online or at the shelter Or download an editable pdf interested parties form which can be emailed to us at firstname.lastname@example.org Alternatively, you could give us a ring and ask us to post one to your address.
+The best way to register to rehome is to fill in one of our interested parties form, either online or at the shelter only when you have seen a dog or cat that you think would fit into your lifestyle.
+You can also download an editable pdf interested parties form which can be emailed to us at email@example.com.
+Alternatively, you could give us a ring and ask us to post one to your address.